 A change in the economic climate of an area can result in transfer growth.
 Bermondsey in South London in England was until recently settled with older people.
 Their children have always wanted to better themselves and invariably move to the suburbs to get new homes until a downturn in the economy came along.
-Suddenly, enthusiastic young married couples come flooding back into the Bermondsey area where they can afford the housing.
+Suddenly, enthusiastic young married couples come flooding back into the Bermondsey area because they can now afford the housing.
 The local church finds itself with a grand influx of new members without really trying.
 This type of increase is called "transfer church growth."
 Most churches have new families who transfer in and out from time to time but, generally, this does not lead to transfer growth.
-The problem is that this transfer can just as quickly reverse itself and become "decline" should the circumstances change.
+The problem is that this transfer can quickly reverse itself and become "decline" if the circumstances change.
 This growth is mainly beyond our control, but there is another type of growth that can occur that is not good for us.
 Some other descriptive term like "obesity" is more acceptable in our modern environment than "fatness growth."✞

 Biological, transfer, and evangelism growth are all excellent characteristics for any church to have.
 Biological church growth results from raising and retaining the children of members within the church.
 Biological growth is "the exponential growth of biological organisms."
-In terms of the church, this kind of growth rarely happens except in close-knit communities where the church is the source of social activity, community, and entertainment, as well as being the religious focal point in an area or town.
+In terms of the church, this kind of growth rarely happens except in close-knit communities where the church is the source of social activity, community, and entertainment, as well as the religious focal point in an area or town.
 Strangely, in recent times, this activity has declined rapidly with the fall in the mainline congregations.
 The Baptists, Mennonites, and Pentecostals, who all seem to work hard at developing close-knit family groups, seem to have done better than other mainline churches like the Anglicans, United, or Roman Catholic Churches.
 The key is developing and keeping their young people in the life of the church.✞

 Biological church growth depends on people who go to church because they always have, just like their parents and grandparents!
-A. W. Tozer (1897-1963), the American Christian pastor, emphasized the parallel truth that the organization is not always enough to produce biological growth.
+A. W. Tozer (1897-1963), the American Christian pastor, emphasized the parallel truth that organization is not always enough to produce biological growth.
 He wrote, "One hundred religious persons knit into a unity by careful organization do not constitute a church any more than eleven dead men make a soccer team.
 The first requisite is life, always."
-An essential part of developing youth ministry seems to be to encourage teenagers and children to accept Christ and then to share the faith, values, and Christian life of their parent's faith.✞
+An essential part of developing youth ministry seems to encourage teenagers and children to accept Christ and then share the faith, values, and Christian life of their parent's faith.✞

 Most young adults in churches today tend to reject the concept of biological growth because they wouldn't want to go to their parent's church any more than their parents would like to go to their after-school club.
 In certain circumstances, some "biological growth" churches grow even though they do nothing.
 For example, when people follow a charismatic leader or preacher from one congregation to another.
 The local people involved can be perplexed and the institution too!✞

 Transfer growth occurs when new people join a Church from another local congregation for various reasons.
 Transfer growth occurs through at least two sets of circumstances, with the obvious one being the arrival or departure of a new minister.
 The leader brings such natural initial enthusiasm and charisma to the ministry that people from other churches are attracted there, perhaps even out of curiosity.
 The opposite is possible when a minister leaves, and so do a segment of the congregation who are unhappy.
 Maybe these people are bored with their former church, had a disagreement, or something else causes them to get itchy feet!
-During a new pastor's "honeymoon period," or initial six months in a church, this kind of transfer growth tends to happen, much to everyone's encouragement at the time.
+During a new pastor's "honeymoon period," or initial six months in a church, this kind of transfer growth tends to happen, much to everyone's encouragement.
 "See," he says to his bishop or overseer, "I've been here only three months, and the congregation has increased by fifty percent already!"
 The bishop pats him on the back and counsels, "Let's wait and see, shall we?"
 When the dynamic minister leaves, then so do many of his people.
 Carey Nieuwhof, speaks and writes about Church Transfer Growth.
 "Transfer growth has several challenges that, unattended, can wreak havoc in your church.
-As much as you shoot for 100% of your increase to be from the unchurched, if you've got a great ministry, transfer growth will happen.
+As much as you shoot for 100% of your increase from the unchurched, if you've got a great ministry, transfer growth will happen.
 But it does come with challenges.
 Consider your church, is it a friendly group?
-If the pastor moves, would many of your people leave too?
+If the pastor moved, would many of your people leave too?

 1. THE DISCONTENT THAT DROVE PEOPLE FROM THE LAST CHURCH OFTEN DRIVES THEM FROM YOURS.